suryapraharsha/gesturecontrol-light/README.md

 # gesturecontrol-light
-Using gestures anyone can control lights using arduino
+Using gestures one can control lights using arduino